tamaradement/recipes-1/README.md

 ## Key Features
 - *Postgres Schema:* The heart of the project is a PostgreSQL schema design that includes tables for Recipes and Ingredients, along with a join table to establish their many-to-many relationship.
 Additionally, it features a ShoppingList table and ShoppingListItems table, which further extend the many-to-many relationship between shopping lists and recipe ingredients.

-- *List Aggregation Script:* A key highlight of this project is a Node.js script designed to dynamically print shopping lists.
-This script consolidates similar items by summing their quantities, addressing an issue when combining items from multiple recipes.
-For instance, if a shopping list includes items from two different recipes, this might result in duplicate entries for the same ingredient, such as sugar listed as 150 grams and 50 grams.
-The script groups these into a single entry (sugar at 200 grams).
-This functionality highlights a key schema design choice; to store ingredient quantities within the join table between recipes and ingredients.
+- *Scripts that condense list data:* These scripts demonstrate a potential improvement to the shopping list feature in America's Test Kitchen mobile app, specifically in handling recipe ingredients.
+These scripts consolidates duplicate items by summing their quantities, addressing an issue when combining items from multiple recipes.
+This approach also underscores a strategic schema decision for ingredient quantity storage.
+  - *Print Shopping List (`printDatabaseAggregatedList.js`): This script represents the use of database-level operations for aggregating ingredient quantities.
+It's efficient for larger datasets and leverages the database's computational power to consolidate items, reducing the data processing load on the application server.
+  - *Print Condensed List (`printAppLayerAggregatedList.js`):* This script is similar to `printDatabaseAggregatedList.js`, but shifts data processing to the application level, offering flexibility for smaller datasets and simpler queries.
+The approach is particularly beneficial when database capacity is a limiting factor or when front-end data manipulation is required.
+- *Other List Aggregation Scripts:*
+  - *Print Shopping List by Recipe (`printShoppingListByRecipe.js`):* Similar to `printAppLayerAggregatedList.js`, this script also shifts some of the processing to the application layer.
+It mimics a similar feature in the ATK mobile app to group list items according to their recipes.

 ---
 ## Prerequisites